Qumulo/docs/platforms/hpe-apollo-4200-gen9/drive-leds.md

 To locate the LFF drive LEDs, use the following diagram.

-{% include image.html alt="Large form factor (LFF) drive LEDs on HPE Apollo 4200 Gen9 node" file="lff-drive-leds.png" %}
+{% include image.html alt="Large form factor (LFF) drive LEDs on the HPE Apollo 4200 Gen9 node" file="lff-drive-leds.png" %}

 You can determine the current state of an LFF drive by reviewing the status of the following LEDs: